Cyborn/ue4-style-guide/README.md

 <a name="s-uvs-no-missing"></a>
 #### 4.1.1 All Meshes Must Have UVs ![#](https://img.shields.io/badge/lint-supported-green.svg)

 Pretty simple.
 All meshes, regardless how they are to be used, should not be missing UVs.
+Do a quick auto unwrap just in case.

 <a name="4.1.2"></a>
 <a name="s-uvs-no-overlapping"></a>
 #### 4.1.2 All Meshes Must Not Have Overlapping UVs for Lightmaps ![#](https://img.shields.io/badge/lint-supported-green.svg)

 Pretty simple.
 All meshes, regardless how they are to be used, should have valid non-overlapping UVs.
+Be sure to set a reasonable 'Min Lightmap Resolution' and 'Light Map Resolution'

 <a name="4.2"></a>
 <a name="s-lods"></a>